mbattipaglia3/Ruoli-in-visibili/README.md

-# Ruoli (in)visibili: bias di genere, traduzione automatica e il contributo dell’IA generativa
+# Ruoli (in)visibili: nomina agentis sportivi e bias di genere in traduzione automatica

 This repository provides domain-specific lexical terms (sport roles) and scripts used to support the analysis of gender-related phenomena in machine translation.